EyasuTeshome/shifttracker/mock-interviews/peer-mock-interview.md

 *Check out this FAQ if you need a refresher on [Google Doc submission best practices](https://microverse.zendesk.com/hc/en-us/articles/360063156813)*

-1. Open up this instructions document here called [Peer Practice: Technical Mock Interview.](https://docs.google.com/document/d/14Aq7O7w0sP-11w4gxEMnnWV8eid6n721RUSC9SrqUso/edit)
+1. Open your copy of the exercice template below.
-2. Read through the document and complete all sections of it.
+2. For the first 45 minutes, complete Section 1 of your copy.
+3. For the last 15 minutes, complete Section 2 of your copy.

+**Exercise template to copy:** [Peer Practice: Technical Mock Interview.](https://docs.google.com/document/d/14Aq7O7w0sP-11w4gxEMnnWV8eid6n721RUSC9SrqUso/edit?usp=sharing)

 ### Submit your exercise